rcrowther/django-image-lite/README.md

     {% image_fixed news_images.NewsImage forest_fire Stock class="ruled" %}

 then visit the page.
-Should see the image?
+Should see the image.

 ## Management Commands
 They are,